ICRAR/ngas/doc/configuration.rst

    and an optional ``PlugInPars`` attribute with a comma-separated ``key=value`` definitions, which are passed down to the class constructor as keyword arguments.
+ * *FreeSpaceDiskChangeMb*: How much available free space in a disk will trigger an error notification to change that disk (see :ref:`config.notification` for details).
  * *MinFreeSpaceWarningMb*: Minimum amount of free space a disk should have.
    If a disk has less free space than that a warning email is sent (see :ref:`config.notification`).